rahulgopinath/rahulgopinath.github.io/_posts/2022-07-02-generalized-ll-parser.markdown

   For example, `<term>` is a nonterminal in the below grammar.

 * A _rule_ is a finite sequence of _terms_ (two types of terms: terminals and nonterminals) that describe an expansion of a given terminal.
+A rule is also called an _alternative_ expansion.

   For example, `[<term>+<expr>]` is one of the expansion rules of the nonterminal `<expr>`.